Spy Fox 2: "Some Assembly Required": Plot

 Spy Fox at the main plaza of World's Fair.

-In the Alps, Spy Fox meets with Canadian Spy Corps Agent Gracefully, who gives him a trash bag retrieved from a company called S.M.E.L.L.Y. (the Society for Meaningless Evil, Larceny, Lying, and Yelling).
+In the Alps, Spy Fox meets with Canadian Spy Corps Agent Gracefully, who gives him a trash bag retrieved from an organization called S.M.E.L.L.Y. (the Society for Meaningless Evil, Larceny, Lying, and Yelling).
 After fleeing from S.M.E.L.L.Y. goons, Spy Fox meets with the Chief of Spy Corps, revealing that the bag contains a box and instructions for a 1/1000 scale "Evil Dogbot" toy addressed to S.M.E.L.L.Y. leader Napoleon LeRoach.
 The Chief sends Fox to the World's Fair to investigate, with Monkey Penny and Professor Quack providing assistance from the Mobile Command Center.
-Using one of Professor Quack's gadgets, Spy Fox creates a false ID card to infiltrate LeRoach's restaurant and confront him.
+Using one of Professor Quack's gadgets, Spy Fox creates a false ID card to infiltrate LeRoach's restaurant, the Chateau LeRoach, and confront him.

-In his restaurant, LeRoach explains to Spy Fox that he has used the likeness of the small Dogbot toy to build a giant Dogbot, disguising it as the centerpiece for the World's Fair.
-The people going through the turnstile are unknowingly winding the clockwork mechanism powering the Dogbot; when the millionth customer enters, the Dogbot will become operational and go on a destructive rampage.
+In the Chateau LeRoach, LeRoach explains to Spy Fox that he has used the likeness of the small Dogbot toy to build a 1000/1 scale giant Dogbot, disguising it as the centerpiece for the World's Fair, complete with a revolving restaurant.
+The people going through the turnstile are unknowingly winding the clockwork mechanism powering the Dogbot; when the millionth customer enters, the Dogbot will become fully operational and go on a destructive rampage.
 To ensure he could not be stopped, LeRoach hid the Dogbot's off switch, which would also require an activation code, and implemented a breath analyzer to prevent unauthorized access to the Dogbot's entrance in its Achilles' heel.
 LeRoach then imprisons Fox in the Dogbot's mouth, only for Spy Fox to escape.
-The reason why LeRoach wants to rule the world is because when he was a child, he wanted to see the Famous French Pastries of the Past exhibit, only to be denied entry because he was not tall enough to go through the turnstile and children laughed at him for being small.
+The reason why LeRoach wants to rule the world is because when he was a child, he had waited in line for over twelve hours to see the Famous French Pastries of the Past exhibit, only to be denied entry because he was not tall enough to go through the turnstile and children laughed at him for being small.